 Agronomist and Freelance Author

-USDA–NIFA Specialty Crops Research Initiative funded a study with to objectively measure the financial impact soil-measurement sensors.
+USDA–NIFA Specialty Crops Research Initiative funded a study to objectively measure the financial impact of soil-measurement sensors.
 University of Maryland used a 10,000m2 greenhouse growing operation and compared profit and yield with and without sensor technology.
 They and crunched the numbers and learned that investing in a soil sensor system is one of the best investments a farmer can make, generating an return on investment of 21% including repaying equipment.
 In addition, the gardenia’s grew to full maturity in 11 months instead of 22 which doubles profits on an annualized basis.
 The increase in profits was demonstrated through a combination of input savings, yield increases, reduced production time and efficient use of fertilizer and several practices.

 The USDA-funded-study was run by University of Maryland researchers Erik Lichtenberg, John Majsztrik, and Monica Saavoss; and used research data from greenhouse operations in Dearing, GA.
 The study used a large commercial nursery in a 20,000 ft2 unheated greenhouse growing MAGDA 1 gardenias.
 The sensor-based irrigation was setup to irrigate when water content dropped below 0.20 m3 .m-3.
 The other 5,000m2 of the greenhouse were told to irrigate according to their regular practice.
 The sensors used for this study is very similar to the connected Crops Advanced Irrigation Station, however the Connected Crops unit has the added benefit of having the data accessible on a mobile app.